 Investment funds can be divided into equity funds, bond funds, and balanced funds.
 Theoretically, equity funds carry the highest potential returns and also the highest risks, which may effectively help with capital appreciation in a bullish market.
 Bond funds are the most conservative ones, while balanced funds have relatively balanced the return and risk.
 Both of them may be more defensive in a volatile market.
 You should read the Offering Documents to understand the fund's objective.

 In general, fund houses and distributors may charge investors subscription fee, redemption fee and management fee.
-If two funds have similar performances, their relevant fees may affect your return of the funds.
+If 2 funds have similar performances, their relevant fees may affect your return of the funds.
 All fees and charges are clearly and explicitly listed out in the Offering Documents.
 You don't need to worry about any hidden charges.